-Our software support services are confined to issues related to running the software, not how to get a building to comply so this is not something you should contact us about.
-However, we do realize the 2016 code is much tougher so we have compiled some ideas below for you to consider.
+This would require us to review a detailed set of plans and specifications for the project.
+Our software support services are confined to issues related to running the software, not how to design a building to be in compliance so this is not something you should contact us about.
+However, we do realize the new codes are much tougher so we have compiled some ideas below for you to consider.

 - High Performance Attics